programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 {% include figure.html src="../images/ar-dev-14.png" caption="Image Target upload options" %}

 To determine the width of your image, right-click the image file and choose "Properties."
 Select the "Details" tab in the dialog box that appears and scroll down to the "Image" section to find the width of the image in pixels.
 If you're using a Mac, Ctrl click and select "Get Info."
+The first number is the image's width.

 {% include figure.html src="../images/ar-dev-15.png" caption="Properties dialog box" %}